thomasjball/PyExZ3/README.md

 In the limit, **PyExZ3** tries to *explore/execute* all the paths in a Python function by:
 - executing the function on a concrete input to trace a path through the control flow of the function;
-- using symbolic execution along the path to determine how the conditions inside the function depend on the function's parameters;
+- using symbolic execution along the path to determine how the path's conditions depend on the function's parameters;
 - generating new values for the parameters to drive the function to yet uncovered paths, using Z3.

 For small programs without loops or recursion,